disorderedmaterials/dissolve/docs/examples/water/step9c.md

 1. Define a coordinate that will represent the origin of the axes (i.e. the local coordinate {0,0,0}).
 In the present example this will be the centre-of-mass of the molecule.
 2. Select a group of one or more atoms whose coordinates, when averaged, will define absolutely the direction of the _x_ axis.
-3. Select a group of one or more atoms whose coordinates, when averaged, will define the rough direction of the _y_ axis (and more importantly the XY plane), and which will be orthogonalised into the proper _y_ axis.
+3. Select a group of one or more atoms whose coordinates, when averaged, will define the rough direction of the _y_ axis (and more importantly the XY plane), and which will be orthogonalised with respect to _x_ (i.e. made to form a 90&deg; angle).
 4. Define the _z_ axis from the cross product of the _x_ and _y_ axes.

 When defining a site within Dissolve it is your responsibility to provide atom indices for the origin and the representative _x_ and _y_ directions - Dissolve will do the rest.
 Thus: